AcidOP/Sacred-Book/README.md

 ### What is this?
 ```
-You can use this mod to execute commands without having to be OP.
+You can use this plugin to execute commands without having to be OP.
 This is done by using a book and quill.
 The book and quill is used to write the command you want to execute.
 The book and quill is then signed by a player.